 2011: Guy took on Gareth Armstrong's Shylock, opening at the Adelaide Fringe.
 He directed The Diaries of Adam and Eve for Edinburgh 2011.
 Shylock garnered him a further nomination for Best Solo Performer from The Stage.

-2012: Guy's new work The Half by Richard Dormer, opened at the Adelaide Fringe alongside Imperial Fizz which he directed.
+2012: Guy's new work The Half by Richard Dormer, opened to universally good reviews at the Adelaide Fringe alongside Imperial Fizz which he directed.
 The Half then played at the Assembly Rooms at Edinburgh 2012 along with a remount of A Soldier's Song, starring Ken Lukowiak which Guy Directed.
-He also directe Rebecca Vaughan in Female Gothic.
+He also directed Rebecca Vaughan in Female Gothic.
 All three shows were received to great acclaim.
-In the Autumn, Guy takes on the role of Oscar in a production of The Odd Couple in Belfast.
+In the Autumn, Guy directed and played the role of Oscar in a production of The Odd Couple in Belfast.

 He is very proud of his extensive ties with Australia & New Zealand: Since his first appearances in NZ at Downstage Theatre in Wellington and at the Taranaki International Festival with both Under Milk Wood and Animal Farm in 1997 he has maintained a fruitful association with a full tour of NZ in 1999 and visits to the Adelaide International Festival in 2004 and 8 visits to the Adelaide Fringe from 2006 through 2012.
 He has also very successfully presented many award winning international works at the Edinburgh Fringe including Fringe first winners Skin Tight (1998), Krishnan's Dairy (1999), No. 2 (2000) Americana Absurdum (2000), Horse Country (2002) and Cincinnati (2002)

-Directorial credits include: Female Gothic, A Soldier's Song, Imperial Fizz, The Diaries of Adam & Eve, Long Live The King, Morecambe, Austen's Women, Reasonable Doubt, Scaramouche Jones, The Eagle Dances, Follow Me, Arnold Wesker's The Mistress, Levelland, The Odd Couple, Swift, 12 Angry Men (UK & OZ productions), Borge Again!
+Directorial credits include: Beauty And The Beast, The Odd Couple (2012 & 2013), Female Gothic, A Soldier's Song, Imperial Fizz, The Diaries of Adam & Eve, Long Live The King, Morecambe, Austen's Women, Reasonable Doubt, Scaramouche Jones, The Eagle Dances, Follow Me, Arnold Wesker's The Mistress, Levelland, The Odd Couple (2005), Swift, 12 Angry Men (UK & OZ productions), Borge Again!
 Goering's Defence, A Slight Tilt To The Left, Resolution, Adolf, Mom I'm Not A Lawyer, All Words For Sex, Playing Burton (UK & NZ productions), Bye Bye Blackbird, The House Of Correction and The Private Ear & The Public Eye.

 His extensive theatrical committments have largely prevented him working in other media however, notable televisual work in the UK includes Dennis Potter's Cold Lazarus and Dirty War for the BBC, several commercials and improvised comedy in Brass Eye with Chris Morris.
 He is currently the "Franziskaner Monk" advertising Franziskaner Weissbier in Germany, Switzerland and Austria!